 Coach Steve Spurrier was named as part of the 2017 College Football Hall of Fame Class in January, and he will be officially inducted during the 60th NFF Annual Awards Dinner Dec.
 5 at the New York Hilton Midtown.
-He will be honored this Saturday with an NFF Hall of Fame On-Campus Salute, presented by Fidelity Investments, when Florida hosts Tennessee at 3:30 p.m.
-ET on CBS.
-He will also be honored by Duke during its game against Pitt on Oct.
-21.
+He will be honored this Saturday with an NFF Hall of Fame On-Campus Salute, presented by Fidelity Investments, when Duke hosts Pittsburgh at 12:20 p.m.
+ET on ESPN3.
+He was also honored by Florida earlier this year when the Gators played Tennessee.

 By Matt Fortuna, college football reporter for The All-American.

 - Ranks second all-time in wins in SEC annals and led Gators to 1996 National Championship.

 - Winningest coach in both Florida and South Carolina history.